ThioJoe/YT-Spammer-Purge/README.md

 ## Installation

 If using the python script version (not the exe), there is a requirements.txt with necessary modules.
 Created with Python 3.9.7
+If your using the exe version (not the python script) on a Windows computer, under Windows 8, you will not be able to run the exe version because dll (a component of this project) was only added in Windows 8 and above.
+Although, the Python Script should work fine, incase of any issues, feel free to report bugs [here](https://github.com/ThioJoe/YT-Spammer-Purge/issues/new/choose)

 Either way, you DO need to acquire your own API credentials file to access the YouTube API - [See Instructions Here](https://github.com/ThioJoe/YT-Spammer-Purge/wiki/Instructions:-Obtaining-an-API-Key).